Glimesh/api-docs/content/docs/chat/Projects/TypescriptChatbot.md

 build/
 ```

 Now we need to import the auth info so we can send it to Glimesh.
 We will create a variable that mirrors the structure from the auth file.
-We create a function to read the auth file and a function to request an access token from Glimesh.
-These will both be imported and called from *index.ts* Add the below lines to the auth file.
+We also create a function to read the auth file and a function to request an access token from Glimesh.
+These will both be imported and called from *index.ts*.
+Add the below lines to the auth file.

 ```ts
 /* lib/auth.ts */